Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

     * Generate output with the `expr` command.
     * Clear the Bash shell with the `clear` command.
 3. Understand the importance of input and output when communicating through the shell.
-4.Build confidence with these basic concepts, preparing you to work with additional commands in the future.
+4. Build confidence with these basic concepts, preparing you to work with additional commands in the future.

 # 3. Find Files with Linux Commands